VOCM (AM): Recent Years

-On December 1, 2016, VOCM expanded its talk programming to include syndicated programs such as Coast to Coast AM as well as shows that feature experts in the fields of finance, real estate and renewable energy sources that air at 11:35am weekdays.
+On December 1, 2016, VOCM expanded its talk programming to include syndicated programs such as Coast to Coast AM as well as shows that feature experts in the fields of finance, real estate and renewable energy sources.
 In addition, Tim Powers had his own show on VOCM that aired Fridays at 6:00 p.m. with a repeat at 2:00 on Sunday afternoons.
-Unlike Open Line, BackTalk or NightLine, Tim interviews various individuals to go beyond the headlines.
-And, Thursdays from 11:30am, Conversations with John Moore.
+Unlike Open Line, BackTalk or NightLine, Tim interviewed various individuals to go beyond the headlines.
+Conversations with John Moore.
 This show featured the CFRB personality interviewing celebrities, authors, athletes and others from a wide range of subject areas.

 As time progressed, the expansion of talk radio was met with negative feedback from its listeners, even taking to social media and expressing their anger over the change (including the lack of music).
 Therefore, since August 21, 2017, VOCM has reverted to its Full Service format, reincorporating music in its programming.

 Sports

 VOCM's play-by-play sports coverage is currently limited to the Royal St. John's Regatta every August, and in some cases the Herder Memorial Trophy championship games.
-The VOCM network had carried the games of the American Hockey League's St. John's Maple Leafs throughout the 1990s; however, coverage was dropped around the start of the 2000s, since the team's fortunes were declining somewhat, and coverage interfered with the station's more successful talk programming.
+The VOCM network had carried the games of the American Hockey League's St. John's Maple Leafs throughout the 1990s.

 VOCM does not typically broadcast play-by-play coverage of out-of-market sports events, unlike most other full-service or news-talk stations in medium-sized Canadian markets, again since it would interfere with live talk programming.